 Upon its 1996 release, the first of Pirate Jenny’s four albums — Never Sea Land — was dubbed “The Pet Sounds of Pirate Music” by Willamette Week.

 Captain Bogg & Salty’s second album Pegleg Tango received the 2009 Parent’s Choice Recommended Award, and was said to “conjure the Monkees, Elvis Presley, and the Beach Boys” by Entertainment Weekly.

-Kevin is represented by BMI, SAG-AFTRA, and Scabbydisc Music (his label and publishing company).
+My music is represented by BMI, SAG-AFTRA, and Scabbydisc Music (my label and publishing company).